prateek674/real-estate-angularjs/README.md

 - [ ] Create a Full Stack application from the ground up using Angular, Node, Express, and SQL (SEAN stack).
 - [ ] Work with the data set provided to you.
 - [ ] Account for the different data properties ("rent" versus "sale") and ensure that they only show up on the correct views.
-- [ ] 3 views, 3 angular routes, each with a controller and template file.
+- [ ] 3 views, 3 angular routes, each with a controller and view file.
 See view/route details below.
 - [ ] Implement a `Card`, a common user interface element.